iljakuklic/sorter/README.md

 interface.
 The implementer of the sorting algorithm cannot directly access the array.
 Actions are represented explicitly using the `Action` data type.
-That means all steps performed by a particular run the algorithm to access and manipulate the array can be recorded.
+That means all steps performed by a particular run of the algorithm to access and manipulate the array can be recorded.

 More complicated operations can be defined in terms of these basic